Arkansas Education Policy Initiative

-To date, more than 90 program partners (education leaders, K-12 and university administrators, educators, policymakers, advocates, and parents) have been involved in focus groups, working group meetings, and in-person summit meetings at the Institute.
-These participants have volunteered more than 1,500 volunteer hours of their time to review data, examine policies, and engage in respectful dialogue to identify collaborative solutions.
+More than 90 partners, including education leaders, K–12 and university administrators, policymakers, educators, advocates, and parents, contributed to the initiative through focus groups, working group meetings, and in‑person summits.
+Collectively, participants volunteered more than 1,500 hours to review data, examine existing policies, and engage in respectful dialogue to identify collaborative solutions.

 “Never once did I doubt that our top priority had to go to education.
 Our oldest problems are rooted there, and surely our brightest opportunities for the future are to be found there.” — Winthrop Rockefeller

-This work provides an opportunity for the Institute to pursue its mission of continuing Gov. Winthrop Rockefeller’s collaborative approach to creating transformational change in the world of education policy in Arkansas — an area for which he demonstrated deep concern.
+This work provided the Institute with an opportunity to pursue its mission of continuing Gov. Winthrop Rockefeller’s collaborative approach to creating transformational change in Arkansas education policy — an area in which he demonstrated deep concern

 Identify and reduce barriers for educators, focus on educator retention strategies, examine pathways to education licensure, and focus on diversity and inclusion of educators.